ARM-software/CMSIS_6/CMSIS/Documentation/Doxygen/Core/src/misra.md

  - Rule 20.10, '#/##' operators used.
    - Violated since function-like macros are used to generate more efficient code.

- - Rule 21.1, reserved to the compiler.
+ - Rules 21.1 and 21.2, reserved to the compiler.
    - Violated since macros with leading underscores are used.